90zlaya/ultimate-cheatsheet-for-developers/shell/composer.md

 # Composer
-> A Dependency Manager for PHP
+> A Dependency Manager for PHP.

 Read more about [Composer](https://getcomposer.org/).